hazelcast/hazelcast/README.md

 ## Autoscaling

 Hazelcast is prepared to work correctly within the autoscaling environments.
-Note that there are two specific requirements to prevent Hazelcast data:
+Note that there are two specific requirements to prevent Hazelcast from losing data:
 * the number of members must change by 1 at the time
 * when a member is launched or terminated, the cluster must be in the safe state